crossplane/crossplane/docs/stacks-guide-aws.md

 kubectl apply -f "resource_classes.yaml"
 ```

-So far we have been creating resources in `INFRA_NAMESPACE`, where all resources
+So far we have been creating resources in `$INFRA_NAMESPACE`, where a
-are to configure AWS stack with the AWS account, create a network configuration,
+bunch of resources live: the ones to configure the AWS stack with the
+AWS account; to create a network configuration; and to define resources
-and define resources classes that will satisfied the claims.
-Now, we will create
+classes that will satisfy our claims.
+Now, we will create an app
-an app namespace and populate it with resources that are used to let Crossplane
+namespace and populate it with resources that are used to let Crossplane
 know how to satisfy the claims.
-Let's call this namespace `app-project1-dev`
+Let's call this namespace
+`app-project1-dev`.

 ```bash
 # the namespace that the app resources will be created